bergwald/bergwald.github.io/_posts/2022-03-31-neural-networks.md

 </div>
 </div>

 The decision surface illustrated above is that of a model with ReLU and Sigmoid activation functions.
 This model achieves an accuracy of 91.25% on the training data.
 In contrast, a model without nonlinear activation functions is only able to learn a linear decision surface, as illustrated below.
-The linear model is unable to fully capture the features in the trainingset and achieves an accuracy of only 83.25%.
+The linear model is unable to fully capture the features in the training set and achieves an accuracy of only 83.25%.

 <div align="center">
 <div style="width: 100%; display: flex; justify-content: center; flex-flow: row nowrap; align-items: center;">